Technoplatz/bi/README.md

 ## How to Get Started

 The system runs on Docker platform which is the leading open source virtualization technology for developing, shipping and running business grade applications.
-Before to get started you can install Docker on your personal computer or server for free or buy a hosted service from many cloud providers.
+Before to get started you can install Docker on your personal computer or server for free or buy a hosted service from many Cloud providers.

 Guides for installing Docker on leading Platforms;